Sutured ECH is a natural invariant: (by C. H. Taubes)

-See for example Lemma 3.6 in \cite{taubes-weinstein2} for a proof.
-The only tools used in the proof are the maximum principle and the Bochner--Weitzenb\"ock formula for the Dirac operator. see also the proofs of similar assertions in \cite[Sections 2 and 3]{taubes4} and \cite[section 6]{taubes-weinstein1}.
-Bounds on the norms of the higher derivatives can be obtained for $\psi=(\alpha,\beta)$ as well.
+The proof copies that of Lemma 3.6 in \cite{taubes-weinstein2}.
+(The only tools used in the proof are the maximum principle and the Bochner-Weitzenb\"ock formula for the Dirac operator.
+See also the proofs of similar assertions in \cite[Sections 2 and 3]{taubes4} and \cite[Section 6]{taubes-weinstein1}.)
+Uniform a priori bounds for the norms of higher derivatives of $(\alpha,\beta)$ can be obtained as well.
 See for example Lemma 1.7 in \cite{taubes-weinstein2}.